 - Play a game where he can hear simple instructions.
 For instance, give him a ball with a box and ask him to put the ball in the box.
-Or put his teddy bear somewhere and ask him, ‘where’s your teddy?’.
-This can help with problem-solving in his head.
+Or put his teddy bear somewhere and ask him, ‘Where’s your teddy?’.
+This can help improve problem-solving skills in your baby.

 - Play a game of putting toys back into a box with your baby.
 This can help him learn the basics of cleaning up from a tender age.

 - Sit across the room from your baby and ask him to come to you.
 This game will help him develop his motor skills as he cruises or crawls to you.

 When to Consult a Doctor

 You should consult a doctor when you notice the following in your baby:

 This can be harmful to babies at this stage.
 If you notice a sting on your baby, remove the stinger by scraping it, wash the area with water and soap, and use an ice-pack/baking soda and water on the sting to relieve pain.
 If the area is red and swollen even after 24 hours or your baby starts to vomit or has a fever, consult a doctor.

 If your baby is wheezing, has trouble in breathing, has a rash, or swelling on the tongue, hands or face, or is in shock, consult your doctor as your baby might be having an allergic reaction or anaphylactic shock to something.